gebn/ExpressionCompiler/README.md

-# ExpressionCompiler
+# Expression Compiler

 A compiler from arithmetic expressions to a stack machine, written in Agda.
+This project was completed as part of the *Advanced Functional Programming* module at the University of Birmingham.

 ## Structure

-We refactored the initial code into 3 modules:
+We refactored the initial code into three modules:

  - *Expression*
    Building blocks for creating (`Exp`) and evaluating (`⟦_⟧`) expressions, as well as code to turn them into executable programs (`compile`).
     - The `Expr` type can be found in `Blocks.agda`.
     - Our `compile` function is in `Compiler.agda`.
     - Code to evaluate `Expr`essions `⟦_⟧` is located in `Evaluator.agda`.

  - *Interpreter*
    Contains instructions (`Instr`) and infrastructure to execute programs (`⟨⟨_⟩⟩_,_,_`).